Botulinum toxin injections, such as Botox, relax the muscles in your face to smooth out lines and wrinkles, such as crow's feet and frown lines.

 Do not massage or rub your face for 3 days.
 Also, avoid vigorous exercise, sunbathing (including using sunbeds), and the sauna for 2 days.
 Your practitioner should be able to give you more advice about what you should and should not do.

 The effects usually last for about 3 or 4 months.
-If you have Botox injections again, you should wait at least 3 months.
+If you have botulinum toxin injections again, you should wait at least 3 months.
 It might stop working if you have it too often.

-The risks of Botox injections are small if it's done correctly by a suitably qualified practitioner.
+The risks of botulinum toxin injections are small if it's done correctly by a suitably qualified practitioner.
 Speak to your practitioner about the risks.

 After treatment you may have: